Immunotherapy for Pancreatic Cancer

 Immune checkpoint inhibitors

-An important part of the immune system is its ability to keep itself from attacking the body's normal cells.
-To do this, it uses “checkpoint” proteins on immune cells, which act like switches that need to be turned on (or off) to start an immune response.
+An important part of the immune system is its ability to keep itself from attacking the body’s normal cells.
+To do this, it uses checkpoint proteins on immune cells, which act like switches that need to be turned on (or off) to start an immune response.
 Cancer cells sometimes use these checkpoints to keep the immune system from attacking them.
-But drugs that target these checkpoints hold a lot of promise as cancer treatments.

-The drugs are used for people whose cancer starts growing again after chemotherapy.
-They might also be used to treat people whose cancer can't be removed with surgery, has come back (recurred) after treatment, or has spread to other parts of the body (metastasized).
+These drugs are considered for people with pancreatic cancer that can’t be removed with surgery, has come back (recurred) after treatment, or has spread to other parts of the body (metastasized).
+They may be recommended for people who are physically frail and unable to tolerate chemotherapy or whose cancer starts growing again after chemotherapy.

 PD-1 inhibitor